Lehrhaus Judaica > Courses > This is Bay Area Jewry: Photo Essays on the Changing Nature of our Community

-Lehrhaus Judaica and Building Jewish Bridges present a photo essay exhibition showcasing the range of diversity in our community.
-The exhibition features 18 intimate portraits of individuals and families from a variety of backgrounds and levels of religious observance — from the North and South Peninsulas, San Francisco, Oakland/Berkeley, Contra Costa, and Marin.
+Temple Isaiah, Lehrhaus Judaica and Building Jewish Bridges present a photo essay exhibition showcasing the range of diversity in our community.
+The exhibition features 21 intimate portraits of individuals and families from a variety of backgrounds and levels of religious observance — from the North and South Peninsulas, San Francisco, Oakland/Berkeley, Contra Costa, and Marin.
 The project is a combination of photographs and written profiles, shedding light on the unparalleled Bay Area Jewish community.
-Each person, couple or family profiled has loved ones who are not Jewish.
-The reality of Bay Area Jewry is that we are all touched by our non-Jewish family members.
-We invite you to meet these unique individuals – born Jewish and converts, LGBT Jews, and multicultural Jews all take center stage.
-Their paths to Judaism and spiritual connections may differ, but they are all Jewish.
+We invite you to meet these individuals – born Jewish and converts, LGBT Jews, and multicultural Jews - all take center stage.
+Their paths to Judaism and spiritual connections may differ, but they are all Jews of the Bay Area.

 Join us for a reception with refreshments.
 There will be a tour of the exhibit at 7:15 pm.
-At 7:45, three of the participants will be in conversation with Dawn Kepler, discussing why they participated and what they hope to communicate to the Jewish community.
-There will be time to mingle and talk.
+At 7:45, four of the exhibit participants will be in conversation with Dawn Kepler, discussing why they participated and what they hope to communicate to the Jewish community.
+From the Temple Isaiah congregation will be Heather Howe and Violette and Dave Sofaer.
+There will be time to mingle and talk after the panel.

 Dawn Kepler has worked in programming for interfaith families since 1990.
 Her programs have been offered at synagogues from all Jewish movements as well as Jewish Community Centers, agencies, and day schools.
 She developed Building Jewish Bridges: Embracing Interfaith Families in 1998 for Lehrhaus Judaica, in response to a request from the Walter & Elise Haas Fund.